 Your physiotherapist or doctor will provide you with an assessment of your medical history and a physical examination of your heel and ankle.
 A hallmark sign is swelling or tenderness of your heel around the insertion of your Achilles tendon.

-Diagnosis can also be confirmed by medical imaging techniques that include ultrasound scan & MRI.
+Medical imaging techniques that include ultrasound scan & MRI confirm your diagnosis.

 What is Retrocalcaneal Bursitis Treatment?

 Bursitis is an inflamed bursa.
 Daily application of ice packs is highly recommended to reduce your pain and swelling.